8LeslyAimee8/Postman-API/README.md

-Name: API-Testing
+API-Testing

-Description: this is a Postman collection gallery.It contains the API instructions to create a new kit for a web page.
+Description: This is a Postman collection designed to validate the API instructions for creating a new kit on a web platform.
+Key test cases include:

-The test cases included:
-   * Kit names with lengths less than 10 characters, more than 10, and within the required range.
+* Boundary Testing: Kit names with lengths under 10 characters, over 10 characters, and within the required range.

-   * The kit name does not accept empty spaces.
+* Whitespace Validation: Ensuring kit names do not accept empty spaces.

-   * The kit name only accepts Spanish characters.
+* Character Set: Validating that only Spanish characters are accepted.

-   * Special characters are not allowed.
+* Negative Testing: Confirming that special characters and emojis are not allowed.

-   * Emojis are not allowed.
-There are more than 20 test cases in total.
+Comprehensive Coverage: More than 20 test cases in total.

-Method:
+Methodology: Based on the provided requirements, I developed multiple test cases for kit creation, focusing on character limits, language constraints, and special characters.
+Each test was executed in Postman using valid API requests from the documentation.
+All identified bugs were documented and tracked in JIRA.

-Tools:
+Tools: Postman, Web Browser, JIRA.

-Result:
+Results: While most test cases passed successfully, all identified defects were documented in JIRA for further resolution.